University, Apprenticeships and Careers Success: Work Experience

-Work Experience is an opportunity for Year 10 pupils to spend one or two weeks with an employer in the workplace.
-It gives them an opportunity to gain experience within a business environment, learn new skills, gain confidence in their abilities, relate their learning to the workplace and help them make decisions about their future.
+Work experience is an opportunity for Year 10 and Year 12 pupils to spend one or two weeks with an employer in the workplace.
+It gives them an opportunity to gain experience within a professional environment, learn new skills, gain confidence in their abilities, relate their learning to the workplace and help them make decisions about their future.

-- Employability and key skills: insights into skills and attitudes required by particular sectors and employers; and an opportunity to develop, practise and demonstrate key skills in a working setting, in particular, in working with others, communication and improving own learning and performance.
+- Employability and key skills: insights into skills and attitudes required by particular sectors and employers; and an opportunity to develop, practise and demonstrate key skills in a work setting, in particular, in working with others, communication and improving their own learning and performance.

 - Careers education and guidance: better understanding of changes in the world of work and the implications these have for their own careers.

 - Personal and social development: development of increased maturity, with improvements in aspects such as motivation, self-confidence and interpersonal skills.

 The school will prepare students for this process through PSHE lessons, assemblies and tutor time activities.
 This includes:

 - Guidance in contacting employers to find placements

 - Explanation of the school work experience procedures